Celebrity Cribs: Kendall Jenner Gives Architectural Digest A Virtual Walk-Through Of Her “Cozy LA Hideaway” [Video]

 “I’m really proud of what we accomplished here.” says Kendall.
 “This is the first home I’ve done completely, and I think it’s a genuine reflection of who I am and what I like.”

+“My life involves a lot of chaos and travel and high energy, so I wanted a home that feels serene, a place where I can simply zone out and relax.”

+Kendall also admits in the video that her brand new crib underwent a year long renovation process.
+It looks super cute inside too.
+Photos of the home surfaced yesterday and reveal Kendall’s love for art, texture and pops of color.

+We love to see it.
+What do you think about Kendall’s new kasa?
 Press play below to take the tour.

 Comments